zhangz73/traveling_fit/travel_fit_models_updated.md

 ```

 # Results

+_What metrics are you using to determine best/worst results?_

+_The x-axes are different between the top and bottom rows, making it hard to compare the top to the bottom rows.
+Can you change the titles of the plots to be more readable - you're using a code to describe these plots which I don't necessarily understand._

 So far, we have tried out Negative Binomial Regression, Zero Inflated
 Negative Binomial Regression, and Multinomial Regression.
 To evaluate